 Who Should Apply

 The MEIE program seeks individuals with a solid undergraduate record, irrespective of major, who have a strong desire to pursue success in entrepreneurial endeavors.
+Applicants from any undergraduate major will be considered, though students with a background in engineering, business, or science are likely to be better prepared for the program.
 Graduates will have a distinct advantage, having acquired both technical expertise and business acumen through the program’s unique combined perspective.
 Applicants with one or more years of experience in engineering or business are encouraged to apply.

 Requirements for Regular Admission